pavenvivek/BinSimStack-RAID-2025/README.md

 python3 eval_single_mtx.py
 ```

 Note: You have to set the correct parameters (such as transformation type - "Flatten" or "Virtualize") inside settings.py.
-Also, set the embedding size correctly in train.py.
+Also, set the embedding size correctly in train.py (line 22).
 Also, utils.py (line 226 to 230) and utils_cflg.py (line 230 to 234) should be set correctly according to the transformation used.
 Repeat the above steps for all the three graph-based models: Cirrina, Gemini-trp, and Palmtree.

 "python3 eval_single_mtx.py" will insert the final cosine scores inside MongoDB for all the three graph-based models.